natewang36/comp120-nwang/butwehavethepower/README.md

 I believe the resulting webpage fulfills all criteria for this assignment.

-I completed this lab completely on my own, only consulting Piazza, resources linked on Piazza, and Moz://a, and W3schools.
+I completed this lab completely on my own, only consulting Piazza, resources linked on Piazza, and Mozilla, and W3schools.

 This lab was completed in roughly 4 hours.